Skip to Main Content

 If application of a reciprocal preference conflicts with a federal law or grant affecting the procurement contract, the federal law or grant prevails.

 Consult with your agency’s assistant attorney general to verify the current status of another state’s procurement preferences before applying a reciprocal preference.
-To see a sample, click here for Oregon's
+The NASPO state preference repository can be accessed at:

 Louis L. Goldstein Treasury Building | 80 Calvert Street, Annapolis MD 21401